rice-glaciology/glaciology-book/sections/foundations/energy-levels.md

 ## Electronic, vibrational, and rotational energies

+Molecules also possess internal energy levels including elctronic excitation, vibration and rotation {cite}`herzberg1945`.

-A molecule possesses internal energy levels of three kinds, with characteristic magnitudes separated by roughly two orders of magnitude at each step {cite}`herzberg1945`.
-Electronic excitations, rearrangements of the electron distribution itself, cost several electron volts, as the hydrogen-atom scale would suggest, and lie in the ultraviolet.
+Electron excitations are associated with the electron distribution around the moleucule.
+For water these levels cost several electron volts, as the hydrogen-atom scale would suggest, and lie in the ultraviolet part of the light spectrum.
 This section develops the general results for the other two kinds, vibration and rotation; their application to the measured spectrum of the water molecule is made in {doc}`water-molecule`.

 Vibrational levels are described by the harmonic oscillator, the second exactly solvable problem the book needs.
 Near the bottom of any potential well the potential is approximately parabolic, $V \approx \tfrac{1}{2}k x^2$ with $k$ the curvature or force constant, and a mass $\mu$ oscillating in such a well has the energy levels